 While Boulder is a beautiful place to live, work and play, the same natural lands that make it special also put the community at significant risk for wildfires.
-Community members can work to improve their wildfire resilience on their properties and at their homes through home hardening and vegetation management.
+The City of Boulder’s Wildfire Resilience Assistance Program (WRAP) provides funding to eligible property owners to complete eligible home hardening and vegetation management work on their properties.
+This funding comes from the City's Climate Tax.

 Wildfire Resilience Assistance Program